-By Train – getting to Monet’s Gardens from Paris by train is pretty easy.
-Trains for Le Havre (via Rouen) leave from Saint-Lazare Paris station and take just 46 minutes to arrive at Vernon.
+By Train – getting to Monet’s Gardens from Paris by train is easy.
+Trains for Le Havre (via Rouen) leave Saint-Lazare Paris station and take just 46 minutes to arrive at Vernon.
 The ticket costs €9 each way (single).

 Taxis are available at the train station for €20 onwards per journey.
 You could try Uber – it’s much cheaper.
-Shuttle buses cost €5 for a single or €10 for a round trip ticket.
+Shuttle buses cost €5 for a single or €10 for a round-trip ticket.

-The Monet House and Garden experience
+The Monet house and garden experience

 Claude Monet, the founder of Impressionism, has always been a rebel.
 After refusing to enrol in the École des Beaux-Arts, he socialised with advanced artists and learnt from them instead.

 Even though he spent a year serving in Algeria and later travelled to Morocco and London, his biggest inspiration came from his home in Giverny.
 Monet bought a house and moved to Giverny with his family in 1883.
-Later, In 1893, he purchased a piece of marshland across the road from his home, which he carefully landscaped into what we know today as the famous water-lilies garden.
+Later, in 1893, he purchased a piece of marshland across the road from his home, which he carefully landscaped into what we know today as the famous water-lilies garden.

 Visiting Monet’s house